MFA Legal & Compliance New York 2025 - Agenda

 Shawn serves on the Board of Directors for the U.S. Chamber of Commerce and the Program on International Financial Systems (PIFS), is a Fellow of the American Bar Foundation (ABF), and is a member of the Economic Club of Chicago.
 He graduated with honors from the University of Michigan with a B.A. in Political Science and holds a J.D., magna cum laude, from Harvard Law School where he was a recipient of both the Sears Prize and John E. Thayer Award.

-Mark Peckman is the General Counsel and Chief Compliance Officer of Schonfeld Strategic Advisors LLC, a registered investment adviser, and its affiliated family office.
+Mark Peckman is the General Counsel of Schonfeld Strategic Advisors LLC, a registered investment adviser, and its affiliated family office.
 Mark joined Schonfeld in 2002 following Schonfeld’s acquisition of Broadway Trading, where he was General Counsel.
 He has been instrumental in Schonfeld’s transformation from a US-centric proprietary trading firm to a global multi-strategy, multi-manager investment platform.
 Mark leads a team of over 30 legal and compliance staff having regulatory supervision of 100+ portfolio management teams engaging in systematic, fundamental equity, macro/fixed income and tactical investment strategies in the Americas, Europe and APAC.
 He holds a BA from Emory University, a JD from Brooklyn Law School and an MBA from Baruch Business School.

 Matthew Siclari is the General Counsel/Chief Compliance Officer of Balyasny Asset Management LP.
 Matt joined BAM in March 2006.
 During his tenure at BAM, Matt has held various positions within BAM’s Legal and Compliance Department, ultimately becoming GC/CCO.
 Prior to joining BAM, Matt served as a consultant to several hedge fund managers.
 Before that, Matt worked in AIG’s Office of the General Counsel.
 Matt is licensed to practice law in New York and New Jersey.